Zelenskyy plans to meet Xi Jinping after China offers Russia peace plan - ExBulletin

 He said he planned to meet Xi and believed it would benefit our countries and global security.

-His comments came after China presented a 12-point peace plan that called on both sides to agree to gradual de-escalation, maintain security at nuclear facilities, establish humanitarian corridors and prevent attacks on civilian populations. .
+His comments came after China proposed a 12 point peace plan which called on the two parties to agree on a gradual de-escalation, to maintain the security of nuclear installations, to establish humanitarian corridors and preventing attacks against civilian populations.

 Conflicts and war do not benefit anyone.
 All parties must remain rational and exercise restraint, avoid fanning the flames and escalating tensions, and prevent the crisis from escalating further or even spiraling out of control, according to the plan.